luizmaachado/dms/README.md

 ## Overview

-The Distributed Messaging System (DMS) is designed to handle task notifications and processing using RabbitMQ for message queuing, a REST API for task management, and MongoDB for data storage.
+The Distributed Messaging System (DMS) is designed to handle task notifications and processing using RabbitMQ for message queuing, a REST API for task entrypoint, a orchestrator for task management, consumers for task execution, and MongoDB for data storage.
 The system consists of multiple components including an API, an orchestrator, and message queue consumers (`sum` and `mult`).

 ## Architecture